 Our first move was to bring Access Health across to OpenCart, a popular eCommerce CMS that would be equipped to handle their online needs.
 To grab thousands of individual product details and take them to the new site, Supple’s technical team had to develop custom scrapers to collect and import information in the migration process.

-Ensuring redirects were in place on the old site ensured no link equity loss and traffic was maintained - and then improved - onto the new site.
-OpenCart’s easy-to-use eCommerce system meant that the Access Health team were empowered to take more direct control over their own site, updating products, prices and information faster and with less fuss.
+Ensuring redirects were in place on the old site guaranteed no link equity loss, so traffic was maintained - and then improved - onto the new site OpenCart’s easy-to-use eCommerce system meant that the Access Health team were empowered to take more direct control over their own site, updating products, prices and information faster and with less fuss.

 The site itself was restructured, with a clearer, user-friendly drop down menu in place.
 Large, visually captivating hero images were added to the home page on an automatically rotating carousel, giving the site a dynamic look and feel.
 A categories box on the homepage (which linked to its own dedicated page) made use of images rather than pure text to guide the visitor through the types of products Access Health sold.